CakePHP-Copula/Copula/README.md

 ### Creating a custom datasource

-Try browsing the apis datasource and seeing what automagic functionality you can hook into!
+Try browsing the apis datasource and seeing what automagic functionality you can hook into.

 _[MyPlugin]/Model/Datasource/[MyPlugin].php_